Sitecore/Sitecore.Pathfinder/README.md

 * Project is packaged into a NuGet package and deployed to the website
   * Dependency tracking through NuGet dependencies
   * NuGet package installer on Sitecore website
-  * Sitecore.Pathfinder.Core NuGet package tweaks Sitecore defaults to be easier to wotk with (e.g. remove initial workflow)
+  * Sitecore.Pathfinder.Core NuGet package tweaks Sitecore defaults to be easier to work with (e.g. removes initial workflow)
-* Web Test Runner for running unit tests inside Sitecore website (support dynamic compilation of C# source files)
+* Web Test Runner for running unit tests inside Sitecore website (supports dynamic compilation of C# source files)
 * Support for Html Templates (with [Mustache](https://mustache.github.io/mustache.5.html) tags) makes getting started with the Sitecore Rendering Engine easier
 * Validate a Sitecore website against 70 rules using Sitecore Rocks SitecoreCop